KushalP/Project-Euler/README.markdown

 Project Euler solutions
 ========

-These are a bunch of my solutions to the math problems found on the [Project Euler][1] website.
+These are a bunch of my solutions to the maths problems found on the [Project Euler][1] website.

 C